yarnmengnus/tp/docs/UserGuide.md

 ### List Tasks within a month from now: `list_month`
-Shows a list of tasks within a month from now in ProfPlan.. <br>
+Shows a list of tasks within a month from now in ProfPlan. <br>
 **Command Format:** `list_week` <br>
 **Precise Expected Outputs when the command succeeds:** <br>